JoHof/volresample/README.md

 **Notes on speedups:**

-- **Area mode (9x)**: volresample uses a direct area-weighted computation optimized for the resampling use case.
-Pytorch doesn't seem to optimally parallelize.
+- **Area mode (9x)**: volresample uses a direct area-weighted computation optimized for the resampling use case and parallelizes accross the first image dimension.
+Pytorch seems to parallelize over batch and channel dimension which is not favorable in a single image, single channel benchmark.
 - **int16 (18x)**: PyTorch does not natively support int16 for interpolation and requires casting to float32 and back, adding memory bandwidth and conversion overhead. volresample operates directly on int16 data.
 - **uint8 (2.6x)**: PyTorch supports uint8 natively for nearest mode, so the speedup is more modest.
 - **Grid sample (4x)**: The Cython implementation avoids Python overhead and uses cache-friendly memory access patterns.